aaronparker/nerdio-actions/tools/README.md

 # Migration scripts

-To prepare a virtual machine to be migrated from a third party virtual desktop solution to Azure Virtual Desktop or Windows 365, scripts here can be used to uninstall third party agents.
+To prepare a virtual machine to be migrated from a third party virtual desktop solution to Azure Virtual Desktop or Windows 365, scripts here can be used to uninstall third party agents and install the required Microsoft agents.

 > [!WARNING]
 > Uninstall scripts will uninstall target agents without confirmation.
 Use the `-WhatIf` parameter to determine which software will be uninstalled.